luyug/COIL/README.md

 Note that here `p_max_len` always controls the maximum length of the encoded text, regardless of the input type.

 ## Retrieval
+To use the fast retriever, you need to [compile the extension](retriever#fast-retriver).

 To do retrieval, run the following steps,

 (Note that there is no dependency in the for loop within each step, meaning that if you are on a cluster, you can distribute the jobs across nodes using `srun` or `qsub`.)